Just add WATER: WebAssembly-based Circumvention Transports: Conclusion

 \section{Conclusion}

-By lowering the barriers of deploying circumvention techniques using \water, we simplify the deployment cycle down to the delivery of a new binary file to user's device.
-We use WebAssembly to provide a sandboxed environment for safely running these binaries, and provide network libraries to facilitate integration into existing circumvention tools.
+In the paper we presented \water, a novel approach using WebAssembly to build circumvention transports that are rapidly deployable by lowering the barriers of deploying circumvention techniques, and simplify the deployment cycle down to the delivery of a new binary file to user's device.
+We use WebAssembly to provide a sandboxed environment for safely running these binaries, and provide programmable libraries to facilitate integration into existing circumvention tools and/or building new transport modules without knowledge about WebAssembly.